apollographql/apollo-client/docs/source/apollo-client/react.md

 ```

-The wrapper is called `ApolloProvider` because in the base case you can use it instead of the Redux provider or you can use it as an Apollo enhanced Redux Provider.
+The wrapper is called `ApolloProvider` because in the base case you can use it instead of the Redux `Provider` or you can use it as an Apollo enhanced Redux `Provider`.

 <h2 id="connect">Connect</h2>